-  Party choices are from the Basic, Deluxe, Special Theme and the Overnight Party.
+Party choices are from the Basic and Deluxe.
 This is not the same old pizza party!
-Prices start at $135.00
+Prices start at $180.00

 To schedule your birthday party, call the gym at 626-966-8775 to check on availability and to reserve your party today!

 Great for parkour athletes, this program is designed to teach how to move from one point to another as smoothly, efficiently, and quickly as possible using the abilities of the human body in a structured class, and in a safe environment.
 Students will use agility skills, balance, learn flips and so much more in this program!